 Today we take it as an "inalienable right" that Americans have the freedom to worship however we please - or to choose not to worship at all, if that's our personal preference.
 One Internet joke illustrates the flexibility of American religious thought:

-Today, the members of the county courts are known as county supervisors and elected by the local citizens, and there is a "wall of separation" between church and state activities.
-The Constitution was ratified without an overt statement regarding religious liberty - but in the First Congress, James Madison led the effort to amend the document to fulfill promises made in the Virginia ratification convention.
+The US Constitution was ratified without an overt statement regarding religious liberty - but in the First Congress, James Madison led the effort to amend the document to fulfill promises made in the Virginia ratification convention.
 Today, the First Amendment of the Bill of Rights still says:

 The Supreme Court is faced with the challenge of interpreting the scope of the First Amendment.
 What funding can be provided (perhaps via vouchers) to private schools with a religious affiliation, may the mayor put a Christmas tree in front of city hall, how much teachers can support/regulate prayer in public schools, whether a copy of the Ten Commandments can hang on the wall of courtrooms, can high school football games start with a prayer... the words written in Virginia 200 years ago are still essential to American culture today.

 even after adoption of the Virginia Declaration of Rights, non-Anglican worship services were disrupted and preachers were harassed

 Source: Library of Congress, Religion and the Founding of the American Republic - The Dunking of David Barrow and Edward Mintz in the Nansemond River, 1778